PSL Wrap: Maritzburg United leapfrog Kaizer Chiefs as Cape Town City win seven-goal thriller

 The Team of Choice were desperate to snap their three-match winless run in the league, while the Rockets were keen to record their first victory of the season.

-The hosts created the better chances in the first-half, but they could not beat Bosnia-Herzegovina goalkeeper Vasilije Kolak in the Rockets' goal-posts and the score was 0-0 during the half-time break.
+The hosts created the better chances in the first half, but they could not beat Bosnia and Herzegovina goalkeeper Vasilije Kolak in the Rockets' goal-posts so the score was still 0-0 during the half-time break.

 Editors' Picks